R-JG/mast/README.md

 #### The return attribute

 The `return` attribute lets you to specify what data to return from the event.

 A number of paths may be specified, separated by whitespace.
-There are three options for the beginning of the path:
+The first segment of the path refers to the object on the client to return data from.
+There are three options:

 1) `"/target/..."` for the current target, i.e. the element on which the event was triggered,
 2) `"/event/..."` for the event object,
 3) `"/your-element-id/..."` for any other element by id.